Skip to content

 Some applications and websites are designed to prepare for high traffic and heavy loads.
 To avoid production failure, a proactive approach to load testing is essential.
 This ensures your app can handle the desired volume of activity.
 Load testing lets you:

 Load testing should be performed once you know how many users your app or website can support, and before you experience any speed or operational issues.
-Load testing is an essential step in any development process because you can isolate different parts of the system for testing; define a range of realistic user scenarios.
+Load testing is an essential step in any development process because you can isolate different parts of the system for testing.

 When load testing, you can also determine the behavior of the load.
 For instance, it lets you define the geographic origin of virtual users as well as how the load moves/grows within the system.